coreman14/Renpy-Snippets/README.md

 - [ ] Better auth.
 The auth is currently setup to allow for ease of use rather than data protection.
 - [ ] When switching between large files, react-syntax-highlighter does slow down even if you use the lightweight version.
 Look into the proper way to do something like this
 - [ ] If the above goes well, add syntax highlighting to creating as well
-- [ ] I've only worked in dark mode, so lets do a light mode search to make sure things work (Concerned about hard coded colors)